google/minijail/index.md

 ## About

-Minijail is a sandboxing and containment tool used in Chrome OS and Android.
+Minijail is a sandboxing and containment tool used in ChromeOS and Android.
 It provides an executable that can be used to launch and sandbox other programs, and a library that can be used by code to sandbox itself.